 Attending to the whole child, not just to the academics.
 We want to prepare our students to live healthy, connected, just, and successful lives by ensuring they have the social-emotional skills, as well as the knowledge, to pursue their passions.

 Building a sense of community and collaboration amongst our students so they feel safe sharing and learning from each other.
 Our integrated curriculum also encourages collaborative problem solving and team work.

 Social justice and taking our classroom learnings into the wider world to improve our community, both locally and internationally.

 Delving into a topic and developing a deep understanding of the subject matter.
 We believe that information learned should be understood in context and for a purpose.
-Our integrated Units of Exploration (UoE) incorporate work in two languages, with a focus on inquiry, literacy, science, and social studies.
-Math, art, and music are also integrated when possible.

 Active learning, with students directing the course of inquiry within each unit.
 Students work together to formulate questions, find the answers, and think through possibilities.
 All students are encouraged to be self-reflective, with our older students leading their parent-teacher conferences.

 Education is not just academics - it’s about helping our students develop a strong sense of self and learn how to interact with others.

 In preschool we help our students develop a positive sense of self-identity, belonging, and self-value that we hope carries through their entire lives.